Chelidonichthys: Species

+In addition, the fossil species †Chelidonichthys macroptera (Arambourg, 1928) is known from the latest Miocene (Messinian) of Algeria.

 Characteristics

 Chelidonichthys gurnards have bont plates along the base of first spiny dorsal fin but not along the base of the second soft rayed dorsal fin.
 The scales on the body and caudal peduncle are small and there are typically 60 scale rows along the lateral line but no scales on the head.
 There is a deep groove on the occipital region.
 The largest species is the tub gurnard (C. lucerna) of the Eastern Pacific Ocean, which has a maximum published total length of 75 cm, while the smallest is C. ischyura with a maximum published total length of 15 cm.

 Distribution

 Chelidonichthys gurnards are found in the eastern Atlantic Ocean, the Mediterranean Sea, the Indian Ocean and the Western Pacific Ocean.